paramlogicAjay/paramLogicFirst/README.md

 # paramLogicFirst
-This is paramlogic repository file this is my first commit in paramlogic
+This is paramlogic repository file.
+This is my first commit in paramlogic